Winning by margins large and small, Altuve and Stanton are both worthy MVPs

 1944 NL: Marty Marion beats Bill Nicholson, 190 to 189.
 Marion was the shortstop on the pennant-winning Cardinals, hitting .267/.324/.362, while Nicholson hit .287 with 33 home runs and 122 RBIs for the 75-79 Cubs.
 Marion was an elite defender.
 A better selection would have teammate Stan Musial, who led Marion in WAR, 8.8 to 4.7, but finished fourth in the voting.
 (Yes, I know we didn't have WAR back then.)

 Over in the American League, it was a little surprising that Altuve crushed Aaron Judge in the final results, collecting 27 of the 30 first-place votes.
 I thought Altuve would win in a close vote.
-It seems that Judge's post-All-Star break slump factored heavily into the votes and that his 15-homer September wasn't enough to convince voters.
+It seems that Judge's post-All-Star-break slump factored heavily into the votes and that his 15-homer September wasn't enough to convince voters.

 Altuve becomes the second MVP in Astros history, joining Jeff Bagwell, and he did it on the strength of his all-around brilliance and season-long consistency.
 He won his third batting title, reached 200 hits for the fourth season in a row, stole 32 bases and played solid defense at a premium position.
 Not bad for a guy who was told to go home after the first day of a tryout camp when he was 16 years old.